-You can also grab your running shoes and join the community for Meet Me Downtown Phoenix, a free social walk and run through the heart of the city.
+Grab your running shoes and join the community for Meet Me Downtown Phoenix, a free social walk and run through the heart of the city.
 Come back weekly to rack up prizes and raffle tickets, and dine afterwards with a discount at participating downtown restaurants.

-Desoto Central Market pays homage to the DCM building, built in 1928, with their Speakeasy Night every third Wednesday from 7-11 p.m.
+Desoto Central Market pays homage to its DCM building, built in 1928, with their Speakeasy Night every third Wednesday from 7-11 p.m.
 Bring your suspenders and dancing shoes to this 1930s-themed event complete with swing dancing lessons and classic cocktails like the Old Fashioned.

 Art aficionados should save this day for a stroll through Scottsdale.
 The city’s weekly ArtWalk encourages patrons to wander through the “open house” galleries of participating members throughout the downtown arts district.
 Admission to the Scottsdale Museum of Contemporary Art is also free all day (12 to 9 p.m.)